irdest/irdest/clients/android/README.md

 ### Filesharing view

-The filesharing view shows all advertised and local files that are known by qaul.
+The filesharing view shows all advertised and local files that are known by [Irdest](https://irde.st).
 Files that are only advertised should have a "get" button, and files that are local should be able to be swiped away.

 The list should be filterable by "files by friends"